pepab0t/cli-indexer/readme.md

 Other approach was based on creating `.sqlite` database for indexing.\
 This approach is not fully completed, but in `IndexDB` class is shown some methodic, how this could be implemented.
 Advantage of this approach would be faster searching, than looping dictionary.
 Continue reading to know the reason, why first approach was prefered.

+Important to note, that storing index in database avoid holding all data in memory, compare to dictionary index.
+Assuming small example filesystem like `./file_struct`, we can relatively ignore this fact.

 ### Comparison
 Comparison was performed on creating index for example filesystem `./file_struct`.
 ```